 All of CCU’s accreditation associations are themselves accredited by the Council for Higher Education Accreditation (CHEA, One Dupont Circle NW, Suite 510, Washington DC, 20036-1135, 202-955-6126).
 Recognition is the scrutiny and affirmation of the quality of regional, faith-related, career-related and programmatic accrediting organizations.
 CHEA is the only non-governmental higher education organization in the United States that undertakes this scrutiny.

 CCU also holds membership in the Greater Cincinnati Consortium of Colleges and Universities (GCCCU).
 This organization provides opportunities for participation in joint educational ventures and enhances relationships with academic peers.
 Students may cross-register at other GCCCU schools in courses that are not offered at CCU, thus expanding their educational opportunities.
-The other fourteen members of the GCCCU are the Art Academy of Cincinnati, Athenaeum of Ohio, Chatfield College, Cincinnati State Technical and Community College, College of Mount St. Joseph, God’s Bible School & College, Good Samaritan College of Nursing and Health Sciences, Hebrew Union College-Jewish Institute of Religion, Miami University, Northern Kentucky University, Thomas More College, Union Institute & University, University of Cincinnati, Wilmington College, and Xavier University.
+The other fourteen members of the GCCCU are the Art Academy of Cincinnati, Athenaeum of Ohio, Chatfield College, Cincinnati State Technical and Community College, Mount St. Joseph University, God’s Bible School & College, Good Samaritan College of Nursing and Health Sciences, Hebrew Union College-Jewish Institute of Religion, Miami University, Northern Kentucky University, Thomas More College, Union Institute & University, University of Cincinnati, Wilmington College, and Xavier University.